ayoubsource/TDD-CSharp/README.md

  - Before: Describes the context or issue before the code change.
  - After: Describes the result or outcome after the code change.

-This structure is designed to facilitate the eventual integration of the adapted examples into a cohesive C#-based TDD book, whether by Jeff Langr, myself, or both in collaboration.
+This structure is designed to facilitate the eventual integration of the adapted examples into a cohesive C#-based TDD book, whether by Jeff Langr and myself.

 ## Goals